attr-encrypted/attr_encrypted/README.markdown

 Generates attr\_accessors that encrypt and decrypt attributes transparently

-Works with ANY class including ActiveRecord, DataMapper, and Sequel
+It works with ANY class, however, you get a few extra features when you're using it with ActiveRecord, DataMapper, or Sequel

 Installation